PrestaShop/open-source/content/releases/prestashop81.md

                     <div class="row">
                         <div class="col-md-8 mx-auto">
                             <p>
-                                Manage your products across multiple stores with our enhanced product list feature.
-In the all-store view, all products are consolidated into one line, enabling you to quickly preview and verify list information by store.
-This quick preview feature simplifies your multistore product management experience.
+                                The product listing experience has been enhanced for multistore.
+When in the all-store view, products are now consolidated into a single line for each product, which can be expanded to preview product details for each individual store, enabling merchants to see differences at a glance.
                             </p>
                             <p>
-                                The actions in the product list adapt dynamically based on your multistore selections.
-When managing products in multistore mode, any changes made will impact all associated stores, ensuring a consistent and seamless update across your entire store network.
+                                When in multistore mode, actions in the product list now adapt dynamically based on your multistore selection, and any change made will impact all associated stores, ensuring a consistent and seamless update across your entire store network.
                             </p>
                         </div>
                     </div>